Java DSL cheatsheet

 wrap them with

-Remember: the workflow data is JSON; your domain objects are (de)serialized via Jackson, so you can keep typed payloads in your steps while still using jq for quick projections.
+Remember: the workflow context is often JSON; your domain objects are (de)serialized via Jackson, so you can keep typed payloads in your steps while still using jq for quick projections.